-- 96.(1) A company GOC's board is to consist of the number of directors that are appointed by the Governor in Council. - (2) In appointing a person as a director, the Governor in Council must have regard to the person's ability to make a contribution to the GOC's commercial performance and the implementation of its statement of corporate intent. - (3) Subsection (1) has effect despite- - (a) the company GOC's memorandum and articles; and - (b) the Corporations Law.
+96.(1) A company GOC's board is to consist of the number of directors that are appointed by the Governor in Council.

+(2) In appointing a person as a director, the Governor in Council must have regard to the person's ability to make a contribution to the GOC's commercial performance and, if the GOC has a statement of corporate intent, the implementation of the statement.

+(3) Subsection (1) has effect despite-

+- (a) the company GOC's memorandum and articles; and - (b) the Corporations Law.